TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-monitor-metrics.md

 ## **Recommended Steps**

-Most customers resolved their questions about metrics on their own with the documents below.
+Most customers resolved their questions about metrics on their own with the links below.

 - [Azure Storage metrics in Azure Monitor](https://docs.microsoft.com/azure/storage/common/storage-metrics-in-azure-monitor):